Arthroscopy is a surgical procedure used to diagnose and treat problems inside a joint.

 Arthroscopic Surgical Treatment

-Arthroscopic surgery can be used to treat a number of conditions of the wrist.
+Arthroscopic surgery can be used to treat a number of conditions of the wrist, including, but not limited to:

 - Chronic wrist pain.
 Arthroscopic exploratory surgery may be used to diagnose the cause of chronic wrist pain when the results of other tests do not provide a clear diagnosis.
-Often, there may be areas of inflammation, cartilage damage, or other findings after a wrist injury.
-In some cases, after the diagnosis is made, the condition can be treated arthroscopically as well.
+Often, there may be areas of inflammation, cartilage damage, or other findings that explain the pain.
+In some cases, after the diagnosis is made, the condition can be treated arthroscopically as well — and possibly during the same procedure.

 - Wrist fractures.
 Small fragments of bone may stay within the joint after a bone breaks (fractures).
-Wrist arthroscopy can remove these fragments, align the broken pieces of bone, and stabilize them by using pins, wires, or screws.
+Wrist arthroscopy can be used to remove these fragments and align the broken pieces of bone.
+The bone is then stabilized using pins, wires, screws, plates, etc.

 - Ganglion cysts.
-Ganglion cysts commonly grow from a stalk between two of the wrist bones.
-During an arthroscopic procedure, the surgeon can remove the stalk, which may reduce the change that these cysts will return.
+Ganglion cysts commonly grow out of the joint from a stalk between two of the wrist bones.
+Commonly, the cyst and/or its stalk can be seen and removed during arthroscopy, eliminating the cyst.